castorini/tct_colbert/README.md

 ------------| :------:
 MRR10            | 0.332

+With the model, you can either convert the model to pytorch model conduct dense retrieval using [Pyserini](https://github.com/castorini/pyserini/blob/master/docs/experiments-tct_colbert.md) or directly use our provided reference code below.

 ## TCT-ColBERT Embedding Output

 ### Msmarco Collection and Dev Queries Tfrecord Conversion
-We first transform Msmarco collection and dev queries to terecord
+We first transform Msmarco collection and dev queries to terecord, and upload the msmarco-passage/tfrecord to $Your_GS_Folder for TPU inference.
 ```shell=bash
 DATA_DIR=./msmarco-passage
 MODEL_DIR=./uncased_L-12_H-768_A-12